 I agree with much of Easterbrook’s logic here and I don’t think there is any question that politicians can and will look to traffic speed cameras as a vehicle to garner more revenue.
-The problem, I think, is no evidence provided that a 44% administrative cost is inordinate.
+The problem is no evidence provided that a 44% administrative cost is inordinate.
 It might be.
 But I have no clue.
 Are other jurisdictions around the country paying substantially less?
 Maybe this is a part of the cost of business to use this mechanism to prevent car accidents due to excessive speed.

 Are local governments often inefficient?
 Sure.
 But there are lots of examples of that.
-In the end, the questions are whether traffic speed cameras are overly intrusive/Big Brotherish and do they save lives?
+The questions are whether traffic speed cameras are overly intrusive/Big Brother-ish and do they save lives?
 My answers are no and yes.

-Easterbrook’s postscript about the security detail for the Montgomery County Chief Executive would be great comedy if it were not so awful.
+Easterbrook’s postscript about the security detail for the Montgomery County Chief Executive would be a great comedy if it were not so awful.
 Exactly how many county executive security breaches have there been in the last 20 years?
 Easterbrook has been sounding the alarm on this for years.